mikeizbicki/ucr-cs100/textbook/bestpractices/WritingREADMEs/README.md

 Installation guide
 ---
 * List the steps needed to install your project.
-* It is better to explicitly list the commands needed rather then describe the steps.
+* It is better to explicitly list the commands needed rather than describe the steps.
   * E.g. ```make``` as opposed to "run make".

 Bugs/Limitations/Issues